Is Using a VPN Illegal in the U.S.? A Business Owner’s Guide to Compliance

 Businesses deploy VPNs for three core purposes:

-• Segmenting access to sensitive portions of the corporate network
+- Allowing users to restrict access to sensitive portions of the corporate network

 Federal agencies, financial institutions, and healthcare organizations rely on VPNs as a standard component of secure remote-access architecture.
+Many organizations also pair VPN infrastructure with intrusion detection systems, antivirus software, and incident response planning to build layered network defenses against cyber threats and emerging threats.

 The technology itself is legally neutral.
 What matters is how it is configured, who uses it, and what data it carries.